 - reports to the Permanent Commission through the Provisional Council regarding, among other things, the level of transparency of the Agency's procedures and decisions.

 The Civil-Military Stakeholder Committee (CMSC) reports to the Provisional Council and the Director General and is the result of the integration of former CMIC and AAB groups into one single body.

 The CMSC is the final stage of consultation for the decision preparation process for technical and operational content, advising the PC on sufficiently mature matters.
 All technical and operational working groups must route their proposals through CMSC to PC/CN.

 The CMSC helps to ensure that the requirements of civil and military users are met in a balanced manner, while paying due regard to national security and defence interests and fully integrating industrial stakeholders in a joint EUROCONTROL civil-military collaborative decision-making process.

 CMSC is composed of representatives of all Member States (civil and military), together with EU and stakeholder representatives; it functions as a state/stakeholder consultation body.

-The Maastricht Coordination Group consists of high-level civil and military representatives of the four Maastricht Upper Area Control Centre (MUAC) States - Belgium, Germany, Luxembourg and the Netherlands.
+The Maastricht Decision Making Body consists of high-level civil and military representatives of the four Maastricht Upper Area Control Centre (MUAC) States - Belgium, Germany, Luxembourg and the Netherlands.
 It was set up to determine a common position regarding all matters relating to the operation of the air traffic services provided by MUAC in the airspace of the four States.